EdGENetworks/anuvada/README.md

 # Anuvada: Interpretable Models for NLP using PyTorch

+So, you want to know why your classifier arrived at a particular decision or why your flashy new deep learning classification model is not performing in the way which you would want it to perform?
+Or there could be bias in your dataset towards a particular class and you want to understand if there are any such edge cases.

 One of the common criticisms of deep learning has been it's black box nature.
 To address this issue, researchers have developed many ways to visualise and explain the inference.
-Self-explainable models are necessary to push deep learning models into various domains.
+It is not necessary that a model has to be explainable, but when important decisions like which jobs to recommend to a person or whether to give a person loan are being made, it would be helpful to cross-check the model's claims.
+In such domains, self-explainable models are necessary.

 This library is an ongoing effort to provide a high-level access to such models by building on top of PyTorch.
 Here is what you can expect to visualize from a trained model.
+This package would help you to get started very quickly by closely following sklearn API style.
+Contributions are welcomed!

 ![alt text](screenshot.png "Attention Classification")